pyvisa/pyvisa/docs/configuring.rst

 Configuring the NI backend
 ==========================

+.. note:: The NI backend requires that you install first the NI-VISA library.
+You can get
+          info here: (:ref:`getting_nivisa`)

 In most cases PyVISA will be able to find the location of the shared visa library.
 If this does not work or you want to use another one, you need to provide the library path to the `ResourceManager` constructor::